MessicaH/DnD-Bundle/README.md

 - Finish "Charclass" page for twelve Classes of D&D per each Card element, including: redirect URL, image URL, info, details
 - Read through and check, make copy edits and capitalize for key terms
 - Launch to live site
+### After Launch Add-Ons
+- Make a Glossary page or widget
+- How to Roll a new character section
+- Descriptions of all Skills per Class selection/proficiencies

 <details>
 <summary><h2>Additional Notes</h2></summary>